Get your free personal and business credit scores to find out.

 →TL;DR: Business credit cards are a good place to start, and there are options for business owners with many different credit profiles.

 The underwriting process for an equipment loan is a little different than that of a traditional term loan.
 The lender fronts you the cash to fund up to 100% of a piece of equipment, and they use the equipment itself as collateral.

 For that reason, lenders are just as concerned with the value of the equipment itself as they are with your business’s financial record.
+In a way, a equipment loan is like a business loan with no collateral of your own required.
 The terms of an equipment loan are based off of credit (both business and personal), time in business, and how well the equipment fits into your business plan.
 Cash flow isn’t a major factor in that decision.

 If you’re looking for a new machine, computer, or vehicle to boost revenue, it makes a lot of sense to look into an equipment loan.